bnarath/Toronto_Rental_ETL_Project/README.md

 Rentals fall into three main categories: Long term rentals, Short term rentals , Rooms and Roommates rental.
 The Kijiji website is not dynamic and quite easy to scrape.
 A simple url request along with BeautifulSoup library was used for the data scrapping.

-Kijiji provides rental information that includes apartment features such as apartment location and cost (PATH TO CODE).</p>
+Kijiji provides rental information that includes apartment features such as apartment location and cost (See Code/kijiji_api_scraping_transform).</p>

 <h4>Toronto Police Services Open Data</h4>